 Relying on the experts

 Then I ask about the man reading the script.
 I’m told that he is a scientist.
 I ask if Ms. Lai might not have interviewed him, using bits of what he had to say rather than relying on him so heavily.
 A young student named Din says that farmers will accept advice from experts but they’re not likely to accept it from reporters.
 I ask Ms. Lai if she considered appearing on camera in her own story.
-She stands and says no, she did not consider it because she’s ugly and it wouldn’t look good.
+She stands and says no, she did not consider it because she’s ugly and it would not look good.
 Ms. Lai is not ugly in the least and I ask Huong to tell her so.

 Ms. Lai’s colleague at the television station, Mr. Nhan, says that perhaps television journalists in North America go on camera out of vanity.
 Finally, Huong offers another editorial opinion.
 He says that North American reporters go on camera because they are individualists.
 The Vietnamese, on the other hand, are collectivists.